Kong/developer.konghq.com/app/_how-tos/create-a-custom-webhook-slack-with-kong-gateway.md

   - notifications

 tldr:
-  q: How can I create a custom webhook to push information to Slack using Event Hooks.
+  q: How can I create a custom webhook to push information to Slack using Event Hooks?
-  a: With an application URL from Slack, you can configure an Event Hook using the `webhook-custom` handler that can `POST` event information to Slack.
+  a: With an application URL from Slack, you can configure an <a href="/gateway/entities/event-hook/>Event Hook</a> using the `webhook-custom` handler that can `POST` event information to Slack.
 prereqs:
   inline:
     - title: A Slack webhook application